AlexVCS/100-days-of-code/log.md

 **Thoughts** Each day I code and each day I learn a little more.
 Some days feel better than others but as long as I code each day I'm happy.

 **Link(s) to work**: N/A (for now)

+### Day 5: November 6th, 2020

+**Today's Progress**: Focus was Full Stack Open curriculum.
+I'm working on the anecdotes app.
+Reviewed sample code and have generaeted a function to select a random anecdote.
+Need to figure out the implementation.
+Made a couple corrections to an open source project too.

+**Thoughts** Feel close to getting the anecdote app working.
+Need to keep tinkering with it.

+**Link(s) to work**: N/A (for now)